Lymah123/100-days-of-code/Projects-overview.md

 1. User Authentication and Access Control
 Purpose: Ensure only authorized users can access the system.
 Implementation:
-Backend: Use bcrypt for password hashing and jsonwebtoken for user sessions.
+Backend: Use bcrypt for password hashing and JSON web token for user sessions.
 Frontend: React for login/signup forms and session handling (via cookies/local storage).
 2. Upload Documents
 Purpose: Allow users to upload files to AWS S3 securely.